Shanghan Lun Intro Weekend

 Develop a higher level of diagnostic skill and insight into the treatment of complex diseases

-The weekend is open both to licensed practitioners and to current Master's students, and is pending for 16 NCCAOM CEU's.
-Early bird and participating state association member discounts are available.
+The weekend is open both to licensed practitioners and to current Master's students, 16 NCCAOM CEU's.

 ICEAM founder Dr. Arnaud Versluys is one of the few Westerners to have received his full medical training in China.
 He spent a total of twelve years at the Chinese medical universities of Wuhan, Beijing and Chengdu, where he pursued his Bachelor, Master and Doctorate degrees in Chinese medicine.
 In 1999, Dr. Versluys met Dr. Zeng Rongxiu, under whom he trained in traditional Shanghan Lun discipleship for 13 years.